Online Payments

 Enter the availability of “private judges” as authorized by the CPLR.
 The authority for such an appointment is contained in CPLR 4001: “A court may appoint a referee to determine an issue, perform an act, or inquire and report in any case where this power was heretofore exercised and as may be hereafter authorized by law.”
 The section governing the power and authority of the private judges who “determine an issue” is CPLR Article 43.

-Kevin Schlosser is a partner at Meyer, Suozzi, English & Klein, P.C., where he is chair of the Litigation and Alternative Dispute Resolution Department, which has a full roster of available private judges from virtually all disciplines of law.
+Kevin Schlosser is a Shareholder at Meyer, Suozzi, English & Klein, P.C., where he is Chair of the Litigation and Alternative Dispute Resolution Department which has a full roster of available private judges from virtually all disciplines of law.
+Mr. Schlosser also authors the popular blog, “New York Fraud Claims,” which analyzes the latest developments concerning civil fraud claims under New York law.